The following Employment practice note provides comprehensive and up to date legal information covering:

 In principle, pregnancy-related absences should be treated in the same way as any other genuine sickness absence but:

 the employee should not be disciplined (or dismissed) for taking sickness absence due to pregnancy (as opposed to being sick for some other reason) as that could amount to direct discrimination, and the employee should be paid sick pay in the normal way, subject to the employer’s normal rules on self-certification or GP certificates.
-See Practice Note: Detriment or dismissal on grounds of pregnancy, childbirth or maternity leave
+For further guidance, see Practice Note: Detriment or dismissal on grounds of pregnancy, childbirth or maternity leave

 if the sickness absence is long-term (ie not just the occasional day but for a long, continuous period) the employer may wish to consider asking the employee’s GP (or consultant) for a report confirming the specific health problem(s).
-As health information amounts to special categories of personal data (formerly ‘sensitive personal data’) for the purposes of Regulation (EU) 2016/679, the General Data Protection Regulation (GDPR)
+As health information amounts to special category

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.